 Instructions

-- In a Blender place the avocado leaves and peppers with the cooked beans their broth.
-Blend until smooth, if it is too thick add water or chicken broth until you have the consistency of a sauce.
+- Blend until smooth; if it is too thick, add water or chicken broth until you have the consistency of a sauce.
+(Please check the ingredients list below)

-- Heat the 2 tablespoons of oil in a skillet and add the bean puree; simmer for about 3 minutes and season with salt if needed.
+- Heat the two tablespoons of oil in a skillet and add the bean puree; simmer for about 3 minutes and season with salt if needed.
 Set aside and keep warm.

-- Heat the rest of the oil in a skillet and fry briefly each tortilla, one by one on both sides.
-Drain and place in a warm plate.
-(This step is done quickly).
+- Heat the rest of the oil in a skillet and briefly fry each tortilla, one by one, on both sides.
+Drain and place on a warm plate.
 Cover with an aluminum foil if you wish to do so.

 - Now you have two options here to assembly the Enfrijoladas: